idank/holykeebs-docs/guides/keyboard/index.md

 import millmaxcontroller from './millmax-controller.jpg';
 import millmaxsoldered from './millmax-soldered.jpg';
 import millmaxsolderedbottom from './millmax-soldered-bottom.jpg';
+import millmaxlongpinsguide1 from './millmax-long-pins-guide-1.jpg';
+import millmaxlongpinsguide2 from './millmax-long-pins-guide-2.jpg';

 import oledsocketsflat from './oled-sockets-flat.jpg';
 import oledsocketsnotflat from './oled-sockets-not-flat.jpg';